Atlantis, The Palm: Launch

-The hotel was officially opened on 24 September 2008.
+The hotel was officially opened on the 24th of September 2008.

 Days before the opening ceremony, the hotel's grand lobby caught fire and became engulfed in flames which caused concern over the hotel's opening.
 Work was done to repair the damage caused and the hotel opened on time.

 As part of the opening, a light show of moving images was illuminated onto the hotel.
 100,000 fireworks, around seven times the amount that were used for the opening ceremony of the 2008 Beijing Olympics, were let off, lasting 15 minutes.
-The display of fireworks across the full 5 km stretch of The Palm lit up the entire island and Atlantis, The Palm.
+The display of fireworks across the full 5 km stretch of The Palm lit up the entire island and Atlantis.
 Custom-made shells shipped in from across the globe created a light spectacle taking off from the 716 firing locations around the island, including 400 balconies at the resort.
 Display creator Fireworks by Grucci claims the display set a new world record, but records curator Guinness World Records has yet to announce the status.
 The launch party costed an estimated £15m in total, with Kylie Minogue earning £2m for a 60-minute performance for the hotel's 2,000 guests.

 Reception

-The Telegraph gave the hotel a 8/10, commending the underwater theme and facilities available.
-A 2024 review by The Sunday Times gave the hotel a score of 9/10, complimenting the architecture and appeal to all age groups.
+The Telegraph gave the hotel an 8/10, commending the underwater theme and facilities available.
+A 2024 review by The Sunday Times gave the hotel a score of 9/10, complimenting the architecture and appeal to all age groups Atlantis had to offer.